 - Using prohibited business categories

-Here’s where things get interesting.
-Sometimes, what starts as a soft suspension can escalate to a hard suspension if not addressed promptly.
-I’ve seen businesses ignore the initial warning signs, thinking the problem would resolve itself.
-Spoiler alert: it rarely does.
+Here’s where it gets tricky.
+Sometimes a soft suspension escalates to a hard one if you don’t address it promptly.
+I’ve seen businesses ignore the early warning signs, thinking the problem would sort itself out.
+It rarely does.

-Google groups violations into several categories, each with its own set of rules and consequences.
-Let me walk you through the most common ones I encounter.
+Google groups violations into several categories, each with its own rules and consequences.
+These are the ones I run into most.

 Not every business qualifies for a Google Business Profile.
 Virtual offices, PO boxes, and businesses without direct customer interaction often fall into this trap.
 I once helped a consultant who worked from home but listed a virtual office address.
 Google suspended the profile faster than you can say “location verification.”

 This is where most businesses stumble.
-Adding keywords to your business name might seem like a clever SEO tactic, but it’s a one-way ticket to suspension city.
+Adding keywords to your business name might feel like a clever SEO tactic, but it’s a one-way ticket to suspension city.
 “Joe’s Pizza” is fine.
-“Joe’s Pizza – Best Pizza in London Delivery 24/7” is not.
+“Joe’s Pizza, Best Pizza in London Delivery 24/7” is not.

 Myth: “Google only suspends spammy businesses.”

-Reality: Legitimate businesses get suspended all the time due to innocent mistakes or overzealous algorithms.
-Even following proven ways doesn’t guarantee immunity from suspension.
+Reality: Legitimate businesses get suspended all the time because of innocent mistakes or overzealous algorithms.
+Even doing everything by the book doesn’t guarantee immunity.

 Certain industries face stricter scrutiny.
 Cannabis dispensaries, even in legal states, often struggle with suspensions.
-Adult content, regulated goods, and certain healthcare services require extra care when setting up profiles.
+Adult content, regulated goods, and certain healthcare services all need extra care when you set up profiles.

 5. Review and Rating Manipulation